South-Paw/action-netlify-cli/README.md

       # build your site for deployment... in this case the `public` folder is being deployed

       - name: Publish
-        uses: South-Paw/action-netlify-cli@1.0.1
+        uses: South-Paw/action-netlify-cli@v2
         id: netlify
         with:
-          # be sure to escape any double quotes with a backslash and note that the --json
+          # be sure to escape any double quotes with a backslash
-          # flag has been passed when deploying - if you want the outputs to work you'll need to include it
           args: 'deploy --json --dir \"./public\" --message \"draft [${{ github.sha }}]\"'
         env:
           NETLIFY_AUTH_TOKEN: ${{ secrets.NETLIFY_AUTH_TOKEN }}